Facebook releases new guidelines to address publisher concerns in its fight against fake news

 Facebook has released new guidelines that outline how publishers can adapt to the company’s efforts to fight back against fake/false news and other low-quality content.

-Head of News Feed Adam Mosseri unveiled the guidelines at a event this morning at the CUNY Graduate School of Journalism, where he said they don’t represent any changes to Facebook’s approach — they’re just a way for publishers to understand the strategy.
+Head of News Feed Adam Mosseri unveiled the guidelines at an event this morning at the CUNY Graduate School of Journalism, where he said they don’t represent any changes to Facebook’s approach — they’re just a way for publishers to understand the strategy.

-He added that Facebook’s efforts in this area are “targeted at bad actors.” but for legitimate publishers, the guidelines can still be important to “make sure you don’t get caught up in the crosshairs.”
+He added that Facebook’s efforts in this area are “targeted at bad actors.”
+But for legitimate publishers, the guidelines can still be important to “make sure you don’t get caught up in the crosshairs.”
 They fall into the three broad areas.

 First, there’s the importance of meaningful, informative content.
-For publishers, that means both understanding their audience and also creating fast-loading mobile web experiences.
+For publishers, that means both understanding what their audience wants and also creating fast-loading mobile web experiences.

 Second, there’s accurate, authentic content.
 That means publishers should avoid clickbait (such as withholding information in a headline or exaggerating the content), as well as content that’s misleading or that the publisher doesn’t have rights to.